variantstudios/wisdomwaysacupuncture.com/_posts/2018-06-30-what-does-balance-actually-mean-in-the-acupuncture-clinic.md

   - quick-tag
 hero_image: '/assets/images/heroes/sub-page-hero-example.jpg'
 search_engine_optimization:
-  page_title: "What Acupuncturists Mean by "Balance" and How to Know if You're There"
+  page_title: What Acupuncturists Mean by "Balance" and How to Know if You're There
   page_description: 'Acupuncturists frequently use a very vague word, "balance".
 This explains
     what this means, how to know when you're out of balance, & how we help you get back in balance.'